 Writer, Traveler, Environmentalist, & Dog Lover

-Welcome to my home base—my name is Hannah Schultz, and I am a writer and English PhD candidate from Kentucky.
+Welcome to my home base—my name is Hannah Schultz, and I am a writer and teacher from Kentucky.

-My favorite things include traveling the world with my spouse, Ryan; cuddling with my two Great Pyrenees (Winnie & Otis); hiking and taking photos of plants, animals, cool rock formations, waterfalls, and mountains along the way; and procrastinating grad school homework by reading for fun.
+My favorite things include traveling the world with my spouse, Ryan, and daughter, Flora; cuddling with my two Great Pyrenees (Winnie & Otis); and hiking and taking photos of plants, animals, cool rock formations, waterfalls, and mountains along the way.

 Take a peek at the blog page for ramblings about life and lovely photos of dogs & places I’ve been.